 - Shortness of breath

-These are serious symptoms that may proceed a heart attack.
+These are severe symptoms that may proceed to a heart attack.
 People with heart conditions should immediately visit a doctor if any of these are experienced.

 How You Can Start Reducing Inside Exposure

-There isn’t much you can do about the air outside of your home or other personal spaces, but that doesn’t mean you have to give up.
-There are filters specifically made to remove the kinds of small PM that can cause problems in the long term.
+You can’t much about the air outside of your home or other personal spaces, but that doesn’t mean you have to give up.
+There are filters specifically made to remove the kinds of a small PM that can cause problems in the long term.
 Efficient Particulate Air (EPA) filters are incredibly effective when it comes to keeping the air in your home clean.
 After removing roughly 99.64% of all PM from the air, the filter will start the process again.
 That means it is perpetually removing PM from the air so that you can literally breathe a little easier.